super-turbo-society/turbo-docs/docs/reference/rust-sdk/getting-started.md

 :::info

-- For convenience, `turbo::init` allows nested struct and enum definitions via the [structstruck](https://docs.rs/structstruck/latest/structstruck/) crate.
+- For convenience, `turbo::init!` allows nested struct and enum definitions via the [structstruck](https://docs.rs/structstruck/latest/structstruck/) crate.
 - `turbo::init` will derive the following traits for type each defined in the macro: `BorshSerialize`, `BorshDeserialize`, `PartialEq`, `Debug`, and `Clone`.
 - In development, you can reset the state of the game to its initial state anytime by using a simple keyboard shortcut `Cmd+R` on MacOS/Linux and `Ctrl+R` on Windows.